kelsedilla/minimal/index.md

 ---

-## _Pycross: Picross Puzzels_ Gameplay
+## _Pycross: Picross Puzzles_ Gameplay
 When you start the game you will be prompted to type in a user name to identify you on the leaderboard.
-From there, gameplay works as a typical picross puzzel:
+From there, gameplay works as a typical picross puzzle:
 * Left click to set a box as 'on', or filled in
 * Right click to set a box as 'off', indicating that a space will be empty in the final solution
 * Click on a clue to grey it out, click again to un-grey it